schar/comp-sem/README.md

 and scope, dynamics, focus, presupposition, supplementation, and (one hopes!) their interactions.

-The coursework involves weekly readings, short weekly-ish problem sets (to help you consolidate understanding of new technical concepts), and a short term paper (10-15 pages), due at the conclusion of the class.
+The coursework involves weekly readings, short weekly-ish problem sets at the outset (to help you consolidate understanding of new technical concepts), and a short term paper (10-15 pages), due at the conclusion of the class.
 I'll be in touch with enrolled students after Spring Break about paper topics.